beerbellybuffalo/DawnQuizote/README.md

-# Dawn Quizote: Submission for Epyphite Corp Take Home Assignment
+# Dawn Quizote: a Quiz App and Parkour Runner hybrid

-## Assignment Brief / Problem Statement
+## Assignment Brief / Problem Statement (originally a take-home Unity Technical Assessment)
-The demand for engaging and interactive learning tools is increasing, especially on mobile platforms where accessibility and usability are critical.
+> The demand for engaging and interactive learning tools is increasing, especially on mobile platforms where accessibility and usability are critical.
 Traditional quiz applications often lack immersive and engaging elements, making it challenging to maintain user interest and motivation.
 Leveraging Unity 3D to create a visually appealing and gamified quiz application for mobile can address this need.
+>

-To enhance the experience further, integrating Augmented Reality (AR) can provide a novel and engaging way for users to interact with quiz content in their environment, promoting a deeper connection with the material.
+> To enhance the experience further, integrating Augmented Reality (AR) can provide a novel and engaging way for users to interact with quiz content in their environment, promoting a deeper connection with the material.
 However, AR is optional, as a well-designed standard mobile quiz app with interactive features, animations, and gamified elements can still achieve the goal of improving user engagement and retention.

 ### The key challenges include:
-> Designing an intuitive, visually appealing user interface for mobile devices.
+> - Designing an intuitive, visually appealing user interface for mobile devices
-> Ensuring smooth performance across various mobile platforms (iOS and Android).
+> - Ensuring smooth performance across various mobile platforms (iOS and Android)
-> Providing a flexible system to add, update, and manage quiz questions and categories.
+> - Providing a flexible system to add, update, and manage quiz questions and categories
-> Optionally, implementing AR features to enhance immersion without overwhelming development resources.
+> - Optionally, implementing AR features to enhance immersion without overwhelming development resources
-> Ensuring the app is scalable, lightweight, and user-friendly for a broad audience.
+> - Ensuring the app is scalable, lightweight, and user-friendly for a broad audience
-> The solution should balance functionality, interactivity, and performance, aiming to create a quiz application that is engaging, accessible, and enjoyable to use.
+> - The solution should balance functionality, interactivity, and performance, aiming to create a quiz application that is engaging, accessible, and enjoyable to use
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## About my Submission
 Dawn Quizote is a parkour enthusiast and Pop Quiz aficionado.
 Help her get good at both in this gamified quiz app that combines subway surfer with a traditional quiz app like QuizUp or Kahoot!